frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **1310:** Given is that I as a support engineer or Frank developer am investigating an issue.
 In the debug tree, I want the option to see all the checkpoints within each report.
 This is known as the white box view.

 **1320:** Given is that I as a user am investigating an issue.
 In the debug tree, I want the option to see a only the following checkpoints: Checkpoints about communicating with external systems plus checkpoints related to adapters calling each other (typically through `IbisLocalSender`).
+When adapters call each other, the flow of the message should appear in one report as stated in story **1048**.
 This is known as the gray box view.

 **1330:** Given is that multiple users with multiple interests use the debug tree.
 As a user I want that the view I select (story **510**) also determines which checkpoints of my reports are shown: **1300**, **1310** or **1320**, in other words white box, gray box or black box.